 - Rubbish Clearance for Specific Bulky Waste Types

 Rubbish clearance is a process carried out by hand or machine.
-When a person lifts the waste and carries it to a vehicle, it is often called 'handballing', and the service is known as 'including labour'.
-Rubbish clearance by machine is when a grab lorry or grabber (see below) has a mechanised arm that scoops up the loose waste and puts it in the back.
+When a person lifts the waste and carries it to a vehicle, it is often called 'handballing'.
+The service is known as 'including labour'.
+Rubbish clearance by machine is when a grab lorry (see below) scoops up the waste and puts it in the back.
 Grabbers are generally only used for jobs with large amounts of loose earth and rubble.
 A digger that scoops and carries the loose waste into a container or nearby lorry offers a similar solution.
 For smaller jobs, it's more normal for people to use wheelbarrows.

-There are four main ways to store bulky rubbish pending collection:
+There are four main ways to store rubbish pending its disposal:

 - Loose – the waste is stacked or piled loosely without containment.
 As such, it will need to be removed by hand and carried to the vehicle (or a grabber lorry used).

 - Hippo bag or skip bag – a builder style bag that the waste creator fills in advance of collection.
-A waste collection company then collects the skip bag using a mechanical hoist to lift the whole load onto the lorry.
+A waste collection company then collects the bag using a mechanical hoist to lift it onto the lorry.
 Alternatively, the bag can be emptied manually—more info hippo bag collection and skip bag collection here.
-Also, check out this guide for the best discount codes.

-- Skip – a skip (or RoRo, which stands for roll-on roll-off container and is just a larger skip) is a metal container dropped off empty at the property, filled by the waste creator, then collected by the skip provider and emptied.
+- Skip – a skip is a metal container dropped off empty at the property.
+It is filled by the waste creator, then collected by the skip provider and emptied.
 Skips come in various sizes and require a permit if you place them on a public highway.

-- Wheelie Bin - sometimes you have so much rubbish (for example, packaging from a furniture delivery) that you try to cram it into your bin, but your bins are so full you need it emptied before your scheduled waste collection.
+- Wheelie Bin - when you have so much rubbish (eg, packaging from a furniture delivery) you cannot fit it into your wheelie bin.
 Too much waste for your wheelie bin is an increasing problem, especially with the surge in Amazon deliveries.

 a) Waste removal contractors

 Licensed waste operators that charge to remove waste.
 They include man & van collection businesses, skip hire companies, and skip bag providers.
-If you're willing to pay for disposal and need the waste removed quickly and responsibly, then these are your first choice.
+If you're willing to pay for disposal and need the waste removed quickly, then these are your first choice.

 b) Retailer take-back service

-To help solve their customers' pain point, some retailers offer a disposal solution for the old item being replaced.
+Some retailers offer a disposal solution for the old item being replaced.
 This service is often referred to as a ‘take-back service’.
 It is particularly popular with mattress, furniture and appliance retailers and also kitchen and bathroom companies.
-Large retailers of electrical appliances are legally obliged to offer an in-store waste electrical take back service and it looks like this concept of extended producer responsibility will in due course being extended to furniture retailers too.
+Large retailers of electrical appliances are legally obliged to offer an in-store waste electrical take back service.
+It looks like extended producer responsibility will in due course being applied to furniture retailers too.

-Retailer take-back is normally reasonably well priced (retailers often subsidise the service to encourage you to buy the new item) and convenient because they organise for you at the same time as the delivery.
-Note however that it is only available to customers who are buying a replacement item - not the general public.
+Retailer take-back is normally reasonably well priced.
+Retailers often subsidise the service to encourage you to buy the new item.
+It is also convenient because they organise for you at the same time as the delivery.
+However, it is only available to customers who are buying a replacement item.
+Not the general public.

-Almost every council offers a low cost bulky item collection service to householders.
+In additon, almost every council offers a low cost bulky item collection service to householders.
 Typically the service just covers Clean Junk (ie. non-DIY / builder style waste).
-The cost of this service depends on your local authority.
-Councils each have their own set of permitted and prohibited items - for example, some won’t accept fridges or anything remotely DIY waste, whereas some actually allow you to dispose of an entire garden shed.
-Waiting times vary dramatically depending on how busy they are and how much capacity they have, although you should certainly expect to wait at least 1 week and in some instances up to 8 weeks!
+The cost depends on your local authority.
+Councils each have their own set of permitted and prohibited items.
+For example, some won’t accept fridges or anything remotely DIY waste,.
+Whereas some actually allow you to dispose of an entire garden shed.
+Waiting times vary depending on how busy they are and how much capacity they have.
+Although you should certainly expect to wait at least 1 week and in some instances up to 8 weeks!
 Most councils do not collect from within the property.
 Read our guide to London council bulky waste disposal.

 d) DIY - Remove it yourself

-Assuming your bulky item is is good condition then this is obviously a great solution.
-Reusers comprise everyone from reuse charities, social enterprises, house clearance and office clearance businesses to individuals who want second hand items via platforms like Freecycle, Freegle, eBay, Facebook Marketplace, Gumtree and NextDoor.
+Assuming your bulky item is is good condition, then reuse is obviously a great solution.
+Reusers comprise everyone from reuse charities, social enterprises, and house clearance businesses to individuals who want second hand items.
+You can find these on platforms like Freecycle, Freegle, eBay, Facebook Marketplace, Gumtree and NextDoor.

 For more reuse ideas and information, take a look at this Ultimate Guide to Furniture Reuse blog.

-Price - how much does a rubbish clearance cost?
+Price - how much does a waste disposal cost?

-The cost of a rubbish clearance depends on the solution you choose to use:
+The cost of waste disposal depends on the solution used:

-The cost of a collection by a man & van waset contractor is driven by a whole range of factors, of which the main are:
+The cost of waste disposal is driven by a whole range of factors, of which the main are:

-- geography - the cost of junk removal varies quite a bit depending on where you are in the UK as a result of differing costs of labour, rent, proximity to waste to energy plants and landfill sites, and local government subsidy.
+The cost of waste disposal varies quite a bit.
+It depends on differing costs of labour, rent, proximity to waste to energy plants and landfill sites, and local government subsidy.

 8. Fly-tipping - the illegal side of rubbish clearance